SUE AB#19 -254- F, 3 Years

 Fence: Sue does well with a 4 foot aluminum fence.
 She doesn’t try to go over it or under it.
 She is young and fit and will want to run in either a fenced yard or dog park daily.

 Foster comments: Sue is a lovely dog and will make a wonderful pet.
 She is happy and loving dog and I am so glad to help her on her journey to find a loving new home.
 It will be hard to let her go when the time comes, but I am so excited that she is going to be able to live a whole new life.
 I think she would do well in a house with another dog or people who are home with her.
+She would also fit into a young active family if the kids are old enough to play and romp with her.
 If it is a single dog situation, some play time with other dogs at a dog park or doggie day care would be good for her.
 I don’t think she would enjoy being home alone for long periods of time, without a chance to play with other dogs.

 Foster location: NC

 Volunteer transport can be arranged in the Continental US within a 1,000 mile distance between adopters & foster home.
+Interstate transport of dogs by Above and Beyond English Setter Rescue to adopters, requires a nominal fee of $50.00 for an Interstate Health Certificate (required by law).
 Typically, we are able to transport your adopted dog to within 2 hours of your home. *Dogs can be adopted outside the 1000 mile transport distance; however, adopters must be willing to either fly their adopted dog, drive to a location within the 1000 mile transport range, or make independent transport arrangements for their adopted dog.
 Transports to far West states, from Eastern states, may have additional restrictions.